Flovoko/Flovoko/README.md

 🏙️ Hannover, Northern Germany

-📘 Currently on Programming break for the most part to focus on my classes
+📘 Currently on programming break for the most part to focus on my classes

 🧑‍💻 Freetime HTML, CSS, JS, Python and C# dev